Know Your Risk Factors for Stroke

-Stroke risk factors are medical conditions or behaviors or traits that make you more likely to develop a stroke.
-Having one or more risk factors does not mean that you definitely will have a stroke, only that you are more likely to do so.
+Risk factors are behaviors or traits that make you more likely to develop a disease or condition.
+Having one or more risk factors does not mean that you definitely will develop a condition, only that you are more likely to do so.

-More than 750 thousand people suffer from stroke in the U.S. each year, but up to 50% of strokes could be prevented.
-In the case of stroke, many of the risk factors can be treated, modified or controlled.
+More than 795,000 people suffer from stroke in the U.S. each year, but up to 50% of all strokes are preventable.
+Stroke is the leading cause of disability in the United States.
+Many of the risk factors can be treated, modified, or controlled.
 However, some risk factors for stroke cannot be changed.

 Controllable risk factors

-- Hypertension, or high blood pressure, is the single most important risk factor for stroke.
-Normal blood pressure is 120/80 mmHg or less.
-The target for blood pressure treatment in adults is to keep the blood pressure at 140/90 or below, or 130/80 or below for high-risk patients.
+Hypertension, or high blood pressure, is the single most important risk factor for stroke.
+A blood pressure of 140/90 or above in adults is considered to be high.
+The usual target for blood pressure treatment in adults is to keep the blood pressure at 120/80 or below.

-- Diabetes mellitus increases stroke risk, especially for strokes due to damage of small blood vessels.
-A normal HbA1c is 6% or less.
-The usual target for control is a HbA1c of <6.5% or a fasting blood sugar of 80-120 mg/dl.
+Diabetes mellitus increases stroke risk, especially for strokes due to damage of small blood vessels.
+The usual target for control is an HbA1c of <7% or a fasting blood sugar of 80-120 mg/dl.

-- Age: People of all ages, including children, have strokes.
-However, the risk of stroke increases as we get older.
+Age: People of all ages, including children, have strokes.
+However, the risk of stroke increases as age increases.

-- Family history: Your stroke risk is greater if a parent, grandparent, sister, or brother has had a stroke or if a family member has had a heart attack at an early age.
+Family history: Your stroke risk is greater if a parent, grandparent, sister, or brother has had a stroke.

 Your doctor can evaluate your risk for stroke and help you control your risk factors.
 Regular check-ups are important in detecting problems before they become serious.